Charles: Royal family 'deeply grateful' for world's support - WTMJ

 “The Duke of Edinburgh served among us during the Second World War, and he remained devoted to the Royal Navy and the Armed Forces as a whole,” Gen. Nick Carter, chief of the defense staff, said in a statement.
 “A life well-lived.
 His Royal Highness leaves us with a legacy of indomitable spirit, steadfastness and an unshakeable sense of duty.”

-Members of the Commonwealth, a group of 54 countries headed by the monarch, were also invited to honor Philip.
-The Australian Defense Force began its salute at 5 p.m. local time outside Parliament House in Canberra, and New Zealand planned to offer its own tribute on Sunday.
+Members of the Commonwealth, a group of 54 countries headed by the queen, were also invited to honor Philip.
+The Australian Defense Force began its salute at 5 p.m. outside Parliament House in Canberra, and New Zealand planned to offer its own tribute on Sunday.

 Philip joined the Royal Navy as a cadet in 1939 and once had a promising military career.
 In 1941, he was honored for his service during the battle of Cape Matapan off the coast of Greece, when his control of searchlights aboard the HMS Valiant allowed the battleship to pinpoint enemy vessels in the dark.
 Philip rose to the rank of commander before he retired from active duty.